daniellee86/budgeting-advice-app/README.md

-﻿# Monzo Budgeting Quiz App
+﻿# Budgeting Quiz App

 https://monzo-budget-tool.vercel.app/

-Welcome to the Monzo Budgeting App.
+Welcome to the Munzo Budgeting App.
 I made this application to alleviate some of the strains and anxieties people are facing with the cost of living crisis in the UK.

 The budgeting tool asks a series of questions before prompting users to provide thier average monthly outgoings across a range of categories.